 Electrode(s) being soaked

-Use wet wipes to remove any makeup, dirt, or sweat on the skin where the electrodes will be applied [1] before placing headband on the Participant's head [2] to place the anodal electrode over the left dorsolateral prefrontal cortex [3] and the cathodal electrode over the right dorsolateral prefrontal cortex [4].
+Remove any makeup, dirt, or sweat on the scalp where the electrodes will be applied [1].
+Put a headband over the marking points [2] by putting the anodal electrode over the left dorsolateral prefrontal cortex [3] and the cathodal electrode over the right dorsolateral prefrontal cortex [4].

-Skin being wiped
+Scalp being wiped

-Talent placing headband onto Participant’s head
+Talent placing a headband onto Participant’s head

 Shot of headband on Participant’s head Video Editor: please emphasize left DLPFC

-Use 3.3.3.
+Use 3.4.3.
 Video Editor: please emphasize right DLPFC

 Use the cable to connect the electrodes to the tDCS device [1] and turn on the device [2].